FilipAben/flablog/content/posts/developing-an-app.md

 * Future-proof
 * iOS only.
 Doesn't mean the platform must not support other platforms but iOS is the only platform I'm focusing on.

-Being fairly experienced in React, Javascript & HTML, React Native was the first thing that popped into my head.
+I'm fairly experienced in React, Javascript & HTML.
+So React Native was the first thing that popped into my head.
 I knew it would allow me to hit the tracks running, but I wasn't sure it was the *right* choice, just the obvious one.
 When provided with the easiest choice and the best choice, I mostly choose the latter.

 So I dug in a bit further and indeed there were a couple of aspects which gnawed at me:
 * Performance implications: it will never be as fast as a native app.
 Anybody who tells you otherwise, is lying.
 React Native uses the same API's as a native app, but there's a whole javascript+react engine there as well.
 Compared to a compiled Swift binary, it's not possible to make it as fast.